Fatal accident on the Ma-13: Motorcyclist killed between Santa Maria and Consell

 Guiding question: Why do group rides on Mallorca's main routes repeatedly end in serious accidents, and what responsibility do riders, authorities and municipalities bear?

 The bare facts are short and brutal, the images stick in the mind: evening sun, warm air, agitated traffic.
 Residents see such scenes regularly — on the square in Consell people were still talking the next morning about how the sirens drowned out the clink of coffee cups.
-Witnesses spoke of high speed; that fits a pattern we observe more often in hot months when groups of motorcyclists use the island's cross routes.
+Witnesses spoke of high speed; that fits a pattern we observe more often in hot months when groups of motorcyclists use the island's cross routes, as documented in Fatal accident on the Ma-19 near Llucmajor: Why motorcyclists are repeatedly affected.

 Critical analysis: speed, group dynamics and road characteristics come together here.
 When several bikes ride closely together and well above the permitted speed, critical seconds become fewer.
 One rider's mistake can trigger a chain reaction.
 Added to this are local road features: short bends, changing widths, gusting crosswinds between almond groves and houses — all of which reduce reaction options.
-Guardrails, meant to prevent vehicles from leaving the road, can also have tragic consequences for motorcyclists because they present impact points at an unfavourable height.
+Guardrails, meant to prevent vehicles from leaving the road, can also have tragic consequences for motorcyclists because they present impact points at an unfavourable height, a problem highlighted by other recent dangerous stretches such as Fatal accident on the MA-5013 near Sant Jordi: Why does the stretch remain dangerous?.

 What is often missing in public debate is the perspective of residents and those who use the Ma-13 daily.
 For commuters between Inca and Palma every closure means chaos — not just minutes, but often an hour-long topic in small shops and workshops.
 Nor is there enough discussion about how some groups are organised: Is there an agreement on speeds?
 Is the route known in advance?
 And who is responsible for preventive measures in the affected municipalities?